csci-e-29/0000aa-pset-0-starter/docs/grading.md

 ###  Submissions
 Some problems will require code, and some will be textual.
-The latter will be captured via quizes on canvas to facilitate grading.
-All code will be submitted through this repository.
+The latter will be captured via quizzes on canvas to facilitate grading.
+All code will be submitted through these repositories.

 In addition to the answers you provide, we will subjectively grade you on the overall quality of your submission - stylistic consistency, readability, design,